-This side of the scapula is relatively unremarkable, with a concave depression over most of its surface, called the subscapular fossa.
-The subscapularis muscle, one of the rotator cuff muscles, originates from this side.
+It contains a large concave depression over most of its surface, known as the subscapular fossa.
+The subscapularis (rotator cuff muscle) originates from this fossa.

 The lateral surface of the scapula faces the humerus.
 It is the site of the glenohumeral joint, and of various muscle attachments.
 Its important bony landmarks include:

-Supraglenoid tubercle – A roughening immediately superior to the glenoid fossa, this is the place of attachment of the long head of the biceps brachii.
+- The place of attachment of the long head of the biceps brachii.

-Infraglenoid tubercle – A roughening immediately inferior to the glenoid fossa, this is the place of attachment of the long head of the triceps brachii.
+- The place of attachment of the long head of the triceps brachii.

 The posterior surface of the scapula faces outwards.
 It is a site of attachment for the majority of the rotator cuff muscles of the shoulder.